Experience Borneo's unspoilt rainforests, flawless beaches and wild adventures, with one of our Borneo holidays.

 The third-largest island in the world, Borneo is politically divided between three different countries, Malaysia, Brunei and Indonesia.
 Lying at the geographic centre of Maritime South East Asia, it lies to the south of the Philippines amongst the islands of the Greater Sunda Archipelago.

-Home to a staggering array of rare tropical species, the island’s rainforests provide a rich haven for endangered orang-utans, leopards, two metre monitor lizards and a number of other endemic forest species.
-Borneo’s other attributes include Indonesia's longest river, Asia's third highest mountain and thousands of miles of bat-filled caves.
+Home to a staggering array of rare tropical species, the island’s rainforests provide a rich haven for endangered orang-utans, leopards, two-metre monitor lizards and numerous other endemic forest species.
+Borneo’s is also known for Asia’s third-highest mountain, Indonesia's longest river and thousands of miles of bat-filled caves.

-The ideal setting for a hiking adventure, Borneo's western territory of Sarawak consists of tropical rainforests and a string of untouched beaches that fringe the clear waters of the Sulu Sea.
-This is one of the most biodiverse places in the world and its well-preserved trekking routes snake through an interior that is still inhabited by indigenous tribes, living in traditional stilted wooden Kampong houses much as they have done for generations.
-Its main city of Kuching provides the perfect base from which to enjoy sunset boat trips in search of near-extinct Irawaddy dolphins, whilst the coastal waters of the Sulu Sea are liberally scattered with tiny islands white beaches and whale sharks.
+Our Borneo tours explore the islands western territory of Sarawak, where, tropical rainforests and a string of untouched beaches that fringe the clear waters of the Sulu Sea, can be found.
+This region is one of the most biodiverse places in the world its well-preserved hiking routes snake through an interior that is still inhabited by indigenous tribes.
+The city of Kuching provides the perfect base to enjoy sunset boat trips, searching for near-extinct Irrawaddy dolphins, visiting tiny islands scattered in the Sulu Sea and whale shark spotting.

 The climate is typically tropical with temperature ranging from a cool 22°C (72°F) in the evenings to a sultry 34°C (93°F) in the daytime.